thibautkao/Facture/README.md

 Once the three fields have been filled in, the program calculates the amount of the invoice and the bonus points that you have according to your choice.
+For the date format during execution, choose this format: YYYY-MM-DD
+Example: 2021-10-28

+For the choice of the category of the vehicle, it is necessary to choose a number in this whole of the catalog {1,2,3}

 The program is made up of two classes: